Skip to content

 The offence taxonomy: cyberbullying, stalking, defamation, hate speech

-Indian prosecution of social media offences runs through a small set of provisions.
-The examiner has to match the conduct to the statute before drafting the report.
+Indian prosecution of social media offences runs through a defined set of provisions.
+Statutory matching, selecting the correct IT Act and BNS heads before drafting the report, is the examiner's primary obligation.

 Grooming, NCII, sextortion: the child-safety and sexual-offence stack

-The sexual-offence side of social media crime runs through three IT Act sections plus the POCSO Act 2012 plus BNS sexual-offence provisions.
-The matching has to be precise because penalties differ sharply.
+The sexual-offence side of social media crime runs through three IT Act sections, the POCSO Act 2012, and BNS sexual-offence provisions.
+Statutory matching must be precise because penalties differ substantially across the provisions.

-Identity-side offences on social media split into three patterns: fake accounts that impersonate a real person, identity theft that uses stolen credentials of a real account, and AI-generated imagery that creates the appearance of a person who has not consented.
+Identity-side offences on social media fall into three patterns: fake accounts impersonating a real person, identity theft using stolen credentials of a real account, and AI-generated imagery depicting a person without consent.

 Attacker creates @realname_official or @realname.in with the target's photo and bio.
 Used to solicit money from the target's contacts, post defamatory content or run a romance scam.
 IT Act Section 66D (cheating by personation) and Section 66C (identity theft) apply; BNS Section 319 (cheating by personation) and Section 318 (cheating) stack on top when property is transferred.